 The Sacrum in combination of the Illia of the Pelvis forms the foundation of the spine and is what permits the weight transfer of the upper body, through the Sacro-illiac joints (SI Joints), to our legs and to the ground.
 The Pelvis and Spine allows us to hold our bodies upright, supports all of our organs and provides anchor points for our muscular system.

 SOT was founded in 1925 by Dr M.B De Jarnette, who stated, "It is not another technique within Chiropractic, rather it is a method of chiropractic and as such is a full science."
-He was a pioneer in developing this method of Chiropractic, with much of his research dedicated to creating subluxations within patients to define the body's reflexive responses to stimuli.
+He was a pioneer in developing this method of Chiropractic, with much of his research dedicated to causing and correcting musculoskeltal issues within patients to define the body's reflexive responses to stimuli.

 His research led him to realize an apparent relationship between the Sacrum and Occiput, which is how the name was derived.
 Whilst techniques have been refined throughout the years the basic principle of SOT remains and is as follows;